opendevstack/ods-provisioning-app/README.md

 By default no special permissions are set on either confluence / jira / bitbucket or openshift, only system-wide settings are inherited.

-However there is a special knob to tighten security (which can be passed with the project input `createpermissionset : boolean`)  - based on three groups that need to be provided as part of the API call / from the userinterface.
+However there is a special knob to tighten security (which can be passed with the project input `specialPermissionSet : boolean`)  - based on three groups that need to be provided as part of the API call / from the userinterface.

 1. admin group: admin rights on the generated projects / spaces / repositories
 1. user group: read / write rights on the generated projects / spaces / repositories